OlhaBabicheva/stock-market-analysis-MSFT/README.md

 * All **Priority 1 (Required)** requirements were implemented and verified.
 * All **Priority 2 (Useful)** requirements were implemented and tested successfully.
-* No Priority 3 requirements were defined for this version of the system.
+* There is one **Priority 3 (Optional)** requirement defined for this version of the system (FR-07: Multilingual Interface), which was not implemented.

 ---